microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_80CU3.md

 This release includes bug fixes as described in this document.

+**This update will only be available through manual upgrades.
+Clusters set to automatic upgrades will not receive this update unless toggled to manual.
+The Linux release is also available.**

 The following packages and versions are part of this release:

 | Service | Platform | Version |